 - Report repair and maintenance issues to the landlord promptly.

-The following are some of the rights that Washington landlords enjoy under the Residential Landlord-Tenant Act.
+The following are some of the rights that landlords have under the Residential landlord-tenant Act.
 A right to:

 - Evict tenants who violate the terms of their lease or rental agreement, such as causing damage exceeding normal wear and tear.

-- Require new tenants to pay a security deposit before moving in.
+- Require new tenants to pay a deposit before moving in.

-- Draft a proper lease and enforce it where necessary.
+- Draft a proper lease or rental agreement and enforce it where necessary.

-- Terminate a periodic rental agreement after notifying the tenant at least 20 days beforehand.
+- Terminate a periodic written rental agreement after notifying the tenant at least 20 days beforehand.

 - Raise the rent, and as often and by as much as you choose.